 1 oz reduced fat shredded mozzarella

-3 tbsp liquid egg whites or 1 regular egg white
+30 grams egg whites or 1 small egg white

 - Cut the spaghetti squash in half and use a spoon to scoop out all the seeds.